hxj5/scCNASim/docs/manual.rst

 **Notes**

-* All CNV clones ``clone`` in this file must be in the clone annotation file.
+* All CNA clones ``clone`` in this file must be in the clone annotation file.
-* Only the CNV clones are needed to be listed in this file.
+* Only the CNA clones are needed to be listed in this file.
 Do not list normal clones in this file.